FAQ

 Location Map

-• Iron ore is primarily used in steel making.
-Steel is then used for the construction of many items you may interact with on a daily basis, including automobiles, snowmobiles, locomotives, ships, beams for buildings, furniture, and tools.
-Iron is the most-used metal by both tonnage and purpose.
+• Iron ore is primarily used in steel-making.
+Steel is used for the construction of everything from cars, snowmobiles, locomotives and ships, to beams for buildings, furniture and tools.

-• Steel also plays a key role in renewable energy as a key input into the process of building wind turbines and other modern green technologies.
+• Steel also plays a key role in renewable energy, and in the process of building wind turbines and other modern green technologies.

 • ᓴᕕᕋᔭᒃᓴᖅ ᐊᑐᖅᑕᐅᓪᓗᐊᑕᖃᑦᑕᖅᑐᖅ ᑎᓯᓂᖅᓴᓄᑦ ᓴᕕᕋᔭᓕᐅᖅᑕᐅᓂᕐᓄᑦ. ᓴᕕᕋᔭᑦ ᐊᑐᖅᑕᐅᓕᕆᓪᓗᑎᒃ ᐅᓄᖅᑐᓄᑦ ᐊᑐᖃᑦᑕᖅᑕᕐᓄᑦ ᖃᐅᑕᒫᑦ, ᐱᖃᓯᐅᖦᖢᒋᑦ ᓄᓇᒃᑰᕈᑏᑦ, ᓯᑭᑑᑦ, ᓄᓇᒃᑰᕈᑎᑯᑖᑦ, ᐅᒥᐊᕐᔪᐊᑦ, ᖃᓇᐃᑦ ᐃᒡᓗᓄᑦ, ᐃᒡᓗᒥᐅᑕᓄᑦ, ᓴᓇᕐᕈᑎᓄᓪᓗ. ᓴᕕᕋᔭᒃ ᐊᑐᖅᑕᐅᓛᖑᕗᖅ ᓴᕕᕋᔭᖕᓂ ᑕᒪᒃᑮᑎᒍᑦ ᑕᓐᔅᑎᒍᑦ ᑭᓱᒧᓪᓗ ᐊᑐᖅᑕᐅᓂᖓᓐᓂᑦ.